 During an IUI (intrauterine insemination) cycle, sperm are isolated from the semen, washed in order to activate them, and then they are placed high in the uterus, close to the fallopian tube openings.
 This gets more sperm closer to where fertilization of the eggs actually occurs, thereby increasing the odds of fertilization.

 During an IVF cycle, many eggs are matured with medication.
 Then the eggs are removed from the woman’s body by passing a needle through the top of the vagina into the ovaries under ultrasound guidance.
 The eggs are then fertilized in the laboratory, rather than inside the woman’s fallopian tubes.
 The resulting embryos are grown in the laboratory for five to seven days and the best embryos are then frozen for transfer during the following cycle.
 IVF is necessary when there are so few sperm that even giving them a head start with an IUI is not enough to cause fertilization to happen.
 IVF is also recommended when there is blockage of the tubes so egg and sperm can’t meet, when there is severe endometriosis or pelvic adhesions, in cases of advanced maternal age or diminished ovarian reserve, or if genetic testing of embryos is necessary prior to pregnancy in order to prevent the transmission of certain genetic diseases.
 Finally, IVF is an excellent option if other fertility treatments are not successful or those treatments are thought to have a low likelihood of success.

 Only 25-30% of the patients who come to Texas Fertility Center-San Antonio end up needing IVF.
 A similar percentage uses IUI to achieve pregnancy.
-An appointment with Dr. James or Dr. Munch can determine which procedure is best for you.
+An appointment with Dr. Munch or Dr. Hudson can determine which procedure is best for you.